dobrica/udd/README.md

     - wait few moments until services are up
     - visit https://localhost:44370/testdata and accept self-signed certificate
     - client app is on http://localhost:4200
+    - test data is limited, try searchnig by Paper title with "Bayes" or "Bajesova", or by keyword with "Bayes probability" or "Bajesova verovatnoca"

 ## **Development environment setup requirements**